 Orchard House School is designed for what works best for girls.
 This intentionality is seen from the initial admissions process, through the day-to-day experiences, to final graduation.
 We know that girls grow best and develop confidence through experiences that foster competence.
 Girls’ connections to the real world and to the people around them are critical to personal engagement and success.
 Building on and using those strategies deliberately, we focus on questions that foster personal growth as well as the development of thinking and learning.
 We want our girls to develop a strong, authentic sense of self along with the confidence, tools, people skills, problem-solving ability and critical thinking to go out into the larger world and make a difference.

-Leadership is at the heart of an Orchard House School education.
-Leadership is a four-year program designed to foster the strong, healthy development of each girl, teach her real world tools for success, and help her develop a global connection to the world.
-Some classes are taught specifically on Friday afternoons during the Leadership block, while others are included in the day-to-day curriculum.
-Leadership imparts 21st century skills with seemingly disparate topics like service learning. financial literacy, the use of hand tools, health, ethics and decision making, specific art projects, public speaking and speechwriting.
+CORE is at the heart of an Orchard House School education.
+CORE is a four-year program designed to foster the strong, healthy development of each girl, teach her real world tools for success, and help her develop a global connection to the world.
+Some classes are taught specifically on Friday afternoons during the CORE block, while others are included in the day-to-day curriculum.
+CORE imparts 21st century skills with seemingly disparate topics like service learning. financial literacy, the use of hand tools, health, ethics and decision making, specific art projects, public speaking and speechwriting.